 - Add in the chili powder, cumin, oregano, salt, and garlic.
 Cook for one minute.

 - Cover and heat until boiling.

 - Turn down to low heat.
-Chili is ready when the lentils are soft.
+Chili is ready when the lentils are soft (about 20 minutes).

 Disclaimer: this post contains affiliate links